prash-kr-meena/obsidian/Kubernetes.md

 myapp-deployment-577f5d9dd7-q44rq   0/1     ContainerCreating   0          9s
 myapp-deployment-577f5d9dd7-qdvts   0/1     ContainerCreating   0          9s
 ```
-Now here for me to be able to acess the application running in the pods, I would need to create a `Serivce`
+Now here for me to be able to access the application running in the pods, I would need to create a `Serivce`

 `kubectl get all`